 Size and Shape

-The most obvious difference between a tuba and a euphonium is their size and shape.
-Tuba is a larger instrument, around 18 feet long, while euphonium is smaller, around 9 feet long.
-Tuba is also heavier, with a larger bell and wider bore, while euphonium has a smaller bell and narrower bore.
+The primary difference between a tuba and a euphonium lies in their size and shape.
+The tuba is significantly larger and heavier, measuring about 18 feet in length, and boasts a larger bell and wider bore.
+On the flip side, the euphonium is more compact, approximately 9 feet long, with a smaller bell and narrower bore.

 Range and Pitch